devoworm/Digital-Bacillaria/Tutorials/TensorFlow-using-DeepLab.md

 	   }))
 	   return tf_example

 Change this function according to the features you want to define.
 After this just wrap up your python file by defining main function according to your need, your TensorFlow records are ready.
 You can find the code of this script in our GitHub repository.
-After all, this done, we are left with our data, files of XML records, CSV records, and TFrecords.
-We now need a TFrecord file to do the learning process.
+After all, this done, we are left with our data, files of _XML_ records, _CSV_ records, and _TF_ records.
+We now need a _TF_ record file to do the learning process.

-Here,wehavetwooptions.Wecanuseapre-trainedmodel,andthenusetransferlearningto learnanewobject,orwecouldlearnnewobjectsentirelyfromscratch.Thebenefitoftransfer learningisthattrainingcanbemuchquicker,andtherequireddatathatyoumightneedismuch less.Forthisreason,we'regoingtobedoingtransferlearninghere.

-Therearefewpre-trainedmodelsavailablewiththeTensorflowlibrary,Weareusingmobilenet forourpurpose.(DeepLabV3+,willbeinnextsheetforahigherlevelofnetworksunderstanding audience,forbeginnersweareusingmobilenets).

-Links:-
+Here, we have two options.
+We can use a pre-trained model, and then use transfer learning to learn a new object, or we could learn new objects entirely from scratch.
+The benefit of transfer learning is that training can be much quicker, and the required data that you might need is much less.
+For this reason, we are going to be doing transfer learning here.

+There are few pre-trained models available with the TensorFlow library.
+An alternative to DeepLabv3 is MobileNet, which is good for beginners and users with limited computational power.

+### Further Reading

 https://raw.githubusercontent.com/tensorflow/models/master/object_detection/samples/configs/ssd_mobilenet_v1_pets.config

 http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_11_06_2017.tar.gz

 Download these files using the _wget_ command on Linux or install manually on Windows.
 Put _config_ in the training directory, and extract _ssd_mobilenet_v1_ in the _models/object_detection_ directory.

-Intheconfigurationfile*,youneedtosearchforallofthePATH_TO_BE_CONFIGUREDpoints andchangethem.Youmayalsowanttomodifythebatchsize.Currently,itissetto36inour configurationfile.Othermodelsmayhavedifferentbatchsizes.Ifyougetamemoryerror,you cantrytodecreasethebatchsizetogetthemodeltofitinyourVRAM.Finally,youalsoneedto changethecheckpointname/path,num_classesto1,num_examplesto12,and label_map_path:"training/object-detect.pbtxt"

-Yourstepsstartat1andthelosswillbemuchhigher.DependingonyourGPUandhowmuch trainingdatayouhave,thisprocesswilltakevaryingamountsoftime.Onsomethinglikea
-1080ti,itshouldtakeonlyaboutadayorso.Ifyouhavealotoftrainingdata,itmighttakemuch longer.Youwanttoshootforalossofabout~1onaverage(orlower).Iwouldn'tstoptraining untilyouareforsureunder2.
+In the configuration file*, you need to search for all of the PATH_TO_BE_CONFIGURED points and change them.
+You may also want to modify the batch size.
+In our configuration file, it is set to 36.
+Other models may have different batch sizes.
+If you get a memory error, you can try to decrease the batch size to get the model to fit in your VRAM.
+Finally, you must change the _checkpointname/path_, _num_classesto1_, _num_examplesto12_, and _label_map_path_ to _training/object-detect.pbtxt_.

+Your steps start at 1 and the loss will be much higher.
+Depending on your GPU and volume of training data, this process will take varying amounts of time.
+On a nVidia GeForce 1080ti or similar processor, it should only take about a day or so.
+If you have a lot of training data, it might take much longer.
+You want to aim for a loss of well under 2, and ideally about ~1 on average or less.

 *Configuration files can be found here

-TESTING OUR MODEL -
+### TESTING OUR MODEL

-Now,inthemodels/object_detectiondirectory,thereisascriptforus:
-export_inference_graph.py

-Torunthis,youjustneedtopassinyourcheckpointandyourpipelineconfig,thenwhereveryou wanttheinferencegraphtobeplaced.Forexample:
+In the _models/object_detection_ directory, there is a Python script called _export_inference_graph.py_.
+To run this, you just need to pass in your checkpoint and pipeline config, then whatever directory you want the inference graph to be saved.
+For example:

 python3 export_inference_graph.py \
 --input_type image_tensor \